 This is a master list of policies or by-laws at HSBNE that fall outside the scope of the official HSBNE Rules.
 These are a working part of the HSBNE infrastructure and social contract.
 By-laws can be made by vote at a general meeting, or by the Executive Committee1.

 Before a new membership is accepted, the new member must complete a site induction as per our general membership and payments policy.
-In addition to this requirement, in order to maintain site access, a member must have successfully completed a site induction within the last 12 months.
-To avoid any doubt, if a member has not completed a site induction within the last 12 months, their site access may be revoked until such time that they complete a new site induction.
+In addition to this requirement, in order to maintain membership, a member must have successfully completed a site induction within the last 12 months.
+To avoid any doubt, if a member has not completed a site induction within the last 12 months, their membership may be revoked until such time they complete a new site induction.
 Successfully completing a site induction for the purpose of this section, is defined in the general membership and payments policy.

 HSBNE has seen an increasing number of incidents due to members forgetting our rules and procedures, or not keeping up to date with them.
 This section is intended to reduce the number of these incidences and create a better environment for everyone.